About the SUNY Washington Internship Program - Summer

 - Tuition (6 Undergraduate Credits or 6 Graduate Credits)

 - On-site orientation upon arrival in Washington D.C.

 - Seminar course

-- Internship placement, advisment, and counseling provided by the Washington D.C. office
+- Internship placement, advisement, and counseling provided by the Washington DC office

 - Brockport's Study Abroad Office Services.

 - Various fees* (college fee, technology fee, etc.)

 *Varies depending on the SUNY campus at which the participant pays tuition.